tutumcloud/builder/README.md

 And then run your builds as above appending `--volumes-from builder_cache` to them to reuse already downloaded image layers.

-## Adding credentials to pull private images
+## Adding credentials via .dockercfg

 If your tests depend on private images, you can pass their credentials either by mounting your local `.dockercfg` file inside the container appending `-v $HOME/.dockercfg:/.dockercfg:r`, or by providing the contents of this file via an environment variable called `$DOCKERCFG`: `-e DOCKERCFG=$(cat $HOME/.dockercfg)`